 This is such a very huge number to read or write.
 It would be incredibly hard to use in any maths calculation and you wouldn’t be able to enter such a number in a calculator.
 It is also very hard to remember!
-You would have to find some easy way to write it and this is where you use standard form.
-The above number can be written as;
+You would have to find some easy way to write it.
+This is where a standard form expression is useful.
+This number can be written as;

 As you can see the number is very easy to remember and it would be easy to use in any maths calculation since it has a few digits.

-Similarly with the above number it is just too small to work with, it has too many numbers of 0s and looks to busy to remember.
-The above number can be written as;
+Similarly with this number it is just too small to work with, it has too many numbers of 0s and looks to busy to remember.
+This number can be written as;

 |Standard form||…means||Actual value|